AMS Newsletter

 Reminder: Traffic Safety and Respecting Property

 As students walk or ride their bikes home from school, we ask that they remember to follow all traffic laws and stay off private property.
 These rules help keep you safe and maintain good relationships with our community.
-The following will be shared with AMS students in homeroom next week.
+The following will be share with AMS students in homeroom next week.

 Important reminders:

 Do not ride bikes on the track at Reilly Field.
 The track is for runners only.
-Bicycles can damage the surface of the track, which is used recreationally by townspeople and by our own APS sports teams
+Bicycles can damage the surface of the track, which is used recreationally by townspeople and by our own APS sports teams.

 If you need to pass through Reilly Field, stay outside of the track fencing.
 Use the designated pathways around the perimeter.